Anof-cyber/PyCript-Docs/docs/Examples.md

 !!!
 Info "Info"

     The Response Type in your Burp Suite extension mirrors the functionality of the request type.
-In fact, you can utilize the same script for both request and response actions, with the exception of the Custom Request and Custom Request (Edit Header) options.
+In fact, you can utilize the same script for both request and response actions.

+!!!
+Info "Info"

+    The Response Type does not allow you to edit headers in the response.

 ### Additional Setting